Weeshlow/Trojan.VEx.Win32/README.md

 Can be Removed Easy Does The Payloads.

 # Payload Info :
-vexwork1 -
-vexwork2 -
-vexwork3 -
-vexwork4 -
-vexwork5 -
-vexwork6 -
+vexwork1 - Makes a welcome to hell window. vexwork2 - Opens Payloads and Copys Files, Sets a Startup File. vexwork3 - Set Cursor and Background. test - Just an empty file. vexwork5 - Plays System Sounds, Moves Cursor, Sends Keyboard Inputs, and Random Pop-UP Messages vexwork6 - Melting Screen

 # Languages :